flugg/laravel-responder/readme.md

 }
 ```

-#### Setting Status Codes
 The default status code for error responses is `500`.
-You can change the status code by passing in a second argument:
+However, you can change the status code by passing in a second argument:

 ```php
 return Responder::error( 'bomb_found', 400 );